 - 1.1.1 The aim of this Code is to set out the fundamental design and construction requirements and guidelines for making those buildings specified in Table 1 of Chapter 2 accessible to persons with disabilities. - 1.1.2 The requirements and guidelines in this Code are intended to apply to adult persons with disabilities.
-Where a building is required to be designed or retrofitted to accommodate children with disabilities, it is recommended that the "Design Guidelines for Children with Disabilities" in Appendix E be adopted and followed. - 1.1.3 Where residential buildings are required to be designed or retrofitted to provide accessibility and safety to the future elderly and infirm population, it is recommended that the "Design Guidelines for Older Persons" in Appendix C be adopted and followed. - 1.1.4 Where a physical environment is needed to meet the needs of persons with visual impairment, qualified persons and designers are encouraged to design or retrofit a building in accordance with the "Design Guidelines for Persons with Visual Impairment" in Appendix F.

-Note: Some people with very severe physical disabilities may have requirements beyond the standards provided in this Code.

-1.1.5 In the case of building owners, developers and managing agents who are keen to provide a family-friendly environment in buildings where families with infants and young children are likely to congregate, the "Design Guidelines for Family-friendly Facilities" in Appendix G are recommended for adoption.
+Where a building is required to be designed or retrofitted to accommodate children with disabilities, it is recommended that the "Design Guidelines for Children with Disabilities" in Appendix E be adopted and followed. - 1.1.3 Where residential buildings are required to be designed or retrofitted to provide accessibility and safety to the future elderly and infirm population, it is recommended that the "Design Guidelines for Older Persons" in Appendix D be adopted and followed. - 1.1.4 Where a physical environment is needed to meet the needs of persons with visual impairment, designers are encouraged to design or retrofit a building in accordance with the "Design Guidelines for Persons with Visual Impairment" in Appendix F. - Note: Some people with severe physical disabilities may have requirements beyond the standards provided in this Code. - 1.1.5 In the case of building owners, developers and managing agents who are keen to provide a family-friendly environment in buildings where families with infants and young children are likely to congregate, the "Design Guidelines for Family-Friendly Facilities" in Appendix G are recommended for adoption. - 1.1.6 The information and guidelines in the Appendices are not mandatory requirements.